uri-yanover/4qbits/_posts/2022-01-22-what-it-takes-to-be-changing-the-world-as-a-job.md

 # The False Pretense
 First and foremost, the “simple” ways of positively changing the world had been exhausted a long time ago.
 What remains is complex ways - such as building a commercially viable product that can grow via economic viability and benefits humanity as a side effect, or at least convincing enough to warrant private individuals’ patronage.

 How many people need to be involved to be making a major difference?
 If counting people with a measurable impact on the outcome, their number would be in the thousands range.
 They need to work for years to get to their goal.
-Thus, most individuals except the very fortunate few who started the whole deal, are accountable only for something like 1/1000th of the eventual outcome.
+Thus, the vast majority of contributors will have contributed an order of 1/1000th of the eventual outcome.

 A further reservation is that as soon as there are more than a few dozen people involved, they will inevitably start having different tactical goals in mind, which typically leads to a waste of time and resources.
 Accordingly, a lot of people’s individual impacts will simply vanish (perhaps raising the “stake” of the others, but not in a way that can be known in foresight).